Automic Vault icon Automic Vault

 The default AWS credential file is easy for agents to find.

 ~/.aws/credentials is predictable, familiar, and readable by local processes.
-That makes it convenient for humans and dangerous for autonomous sessions.
+That makes it convenient for humans and dangerous for autonomous sessions unless the durable secret moves behind a local runtime boundary.

 Readable path